 First, let’s take a look at how your credit score is calculated in the first place.
 You have credit scores from each of the three major credit bureaus: TransUnion, Equifax, and Experian.
 These bureaus track all of your credit activity.
 That includes the use of your credit cards and whether you pay them in full, your student loans, mortgages, auto loans, and more.
-Each item the bureaus track is factored into your credit score, which generally ranges from 300 to 800.
+Each item the bureaus track is factored into your credit score, which ranges from 280 to 850.

-The exact mechanism by which the bureaus arrive at an individual’s credit score is proprietary – they keep it secret so that, in theory, no one can game the system.
-However, FICO recently released some data about how much certain common events will affect your credit score.
+The exact mechanism by which the bureaus arrive at an individual’s credit score is proprietary — they keep it secret so that, in theory, no one can game the system.
+However, FICO recently released some data about how much certain common events will affect your credit score, called damage points.

 So how much does bankruptcy affect your credit score?
 The answer depends on where you started.
 If your score was very low because of accounts in default, in collections, wage garnishment, or other credit events, bankruptcy might not have a very big impact at all.
 In addition, bankruptcy will wipe out those issues that are continually hurting your credit score and allow you to start rebuilding your financial track record.